 Does this sound familiar?
 Your office has a hiring freeze and your workload triples.
 You show up to work one day and your boss has been let go, or your co-worker Melissa has taken credit for all of your hard work again.

-As a workplace advice columnist, I hear a lot of bizarre office stories — from the boss who kept stealing people’s lunches to the receptionist who wouldn’t stop hugging people, but these are outliers; chances are good that you’re going to go your whole career without encountering them.
+I hear a lot of bizarre office stories — from the boss who kept stealing people’s lunches to the receptionist who wouldn’t stop hugging people.
+These are outliers; chances are good you’re going to go your whole career without encountering them.
 What you almost certainly will encounter, though, are more typical challenges like receiving a bad performance review or being overworked to the point of burnout.

 You’re Overwhelmed With Work

-If your workload has gone up dramatically from what it used to be, you feel you need to pick between getting everything done or getting things done well and even bathroom breaks stress you out, you probably need to talk with your manager about your workload.
+If your workload has increased dramatically, and even bathroom breaks stress you out, you probably need to talk with your manager about your workload.

 What to do: Pick a time when your manager isn’t rushed and ask to meet.
 Explain that your workload has become chronically unmanageable and why — for instance, that a particular account has doubled in size in the last year or that you’ve taken on the responsibilities of someone who left without anything being removed from your plate.